74HCT00N/P22_ECU_Telemetry/README.md

 The MCP2515 was a different story however.
 The datasheet was a hard read and I was not able to continue without the help of a logic analyzer.

 Thankfully, the [Saleae](https://www.saleae.com/) team had given to us the [Logic Pro 8](https://usd.saleae.com/products/saleae-logic-pro-8) as a sponsorship which was perfect for decoding the SPI Bus.
-However, I must admit that I was a bit disappointed that there was not an official CAN decoder available.

 My setup

 ![20221211_122416](https://user-images.githubusercontent.com/80124884/206900327-efdb2ca8-d62e-4622-8598-cfe8a08b5db3.jpg)